LUKKIEN/stylelint-config-lukkien/README.md

 * Git clone the project
 * Run `nvm install` to make sure you are using the best Node version for development.
+* Run `yarn install` for the first time to enable Lerna in your environment.
-* Run `lerna bootstrap` to install this project and its packages subdependencies.
+* Run `lerna bootstrap` from this point to install this project and its packages subdependencies.
 * Make sure your editor is configured to use [.editorconfig](https://editorconfig.org/).

 *Note: Lerna is configured to use yarn*